glotzerlab/dupin/docs/pipeline.rst

 reduce the dimensionality of the signal while retaining the information necessary to detect a change point.
 This step is optional, but can improve the performance of the change point detection algorithms.
-In this step, parts of signal with high correlation are filtered out.
+In this step, parts of signal with high correlation and/or uninformative dimensions are filtered out.

 Detection
 ---------
 Detect change points in the signal.
-This step is the most important and is the focus of the project.
+This step is the most important and is the ultimate purpose of this package.
 The goal is to detect change points in the signal that correspond to events in the analyzed trajectory.
 The change points are detected using a variety of algorithms.
 Often times, number of events is not known beforehand.
 Dupin also has capabilities for